 Before we moved into our house in Sacramento, we kept almost all of our reusable bags in the trunk of our car.
 We’d bring them in, unload them, and then hang them on the back of the front door handle to take back of the car.
 This was also before we had a kiddo.

-Once we moved into our house, however, I started to keep more of them inside – for quick trips to the market, or even to hold my reusable mug as I walked to the coffee shop in the afternoons.
+Once we moved into our house, however, I started to keep more of them inside – for quick trips to the market, or even to hold my reusable mug as I walked to one of my favorite Sacramento coffee shops in the afternoons.

 To prevent our stash of reusable bags from overwhelming a space, however, I’ve really embraced having a bag or container of some kind to hold the bags.

 At first I used one of those square jute bags.
 I liked that it had structure, so it stood on the shelf.
 Then I stuffed it with the bags – sometimes in an orderly manner, sometimes in the “I’ve got a baby and don’t have any time, but I want my home cleaner” manner.
 IYKYK!